Important: Note the effect of a change of intended use, user and owner.

 Customs declaration for temporary admission (ZAVV)

 In the case of a written customs declaration, form no. 11.73 (PDF, 858 kB, 15.10.2010) (security in the form of a surety bond) or form no. 11.74 (PDF, 856 kB, 15.10.2010) (security in the form of a cash deposit) is to be used.

 Form no. 11.87 (PDF, 769 kB, 15.10.2010) (see Termination of the customs procedure) is to be used upon re-exportation to complete the procedure.

 Goods for exhibitions can be decelerated with a simplified customs declaration (Form.
 11.75 (PDF, 38 kB, 27.06.2013)) at the custom offices in Basel-St. Jacob (Messezollstelle), Zurich and Geneva Palexpo.

-Customs offices require security (deposit) for the temporary admission procedure in an amount equivalent to the duty which would be payable in the event of permanent importation (release into free circulation).
-The sum can be provided by means of a cash deposit, a surety bond from a customs agency or a securities deposit.
+Customs offices require security (deposit) for the temporary admission procedure with a ZAVV.
+It amounts to the duty which would have been payable in the event of permanent importation (release into free circulation).
+The security can be provided by means of a cash deposit, a surety bond from a customs agency or a securities deposit.

 In the case of full and punctual re-exportation of all goods, the deposit is refunded or the surety bond released.

 Almost all goods can be imported with the temporary admission procedure with a ZAVV.
 From the very beginning, however, the goods in question must be used only for a limited period of time in Switzerland.
 Moreover, it must be possible to determine the identity.
 The main categories of goods for the temporary admission procedure with a ZAVV include professional equipment, contractor equipment and goods for exhibitions.

 The goods must be re-exported in the same state.
 Only usage and goods maintenance measures are permitted.